Alfonso Daniel Rodríguez Castelao: Early life and youth (1886–1929)

 Alfonso Daniel Rodríguez Castelao was born on 30 January 1886 in the town of Rianxo, Galicia.
 He was the firstborn of Manuel Rodríguez Dios, a mariner who made sails for ships, and Joaquina Castelao Genme.
 On the day of his birth he was baptised at the parish church of Santa Comba with his maternal aunt and uncle, Pilara and Francisco Castelao, as godparents.

 He spent his childhood and adolescence in Santa Rosa de Toay, Argentina.
 In 1900, the Rodríguez Castelao family returned to Rianxo.
-In 1908 he obtained his degree in Medicine from the University of Santiago de Compostela.
+In 1908 he obtained his degree in medicine from the University of Santiago de Compostela.
 During his university years Rodríguez Castelao joined the tuna, with which he visited Portugal in a number of occasions.
 He passed his doctorate in Madrid in 1909, where he began to gain some popularity as a caricaturist and cartoon artist.
 In fact, Rodríguez Castelao often admitted he only studied medicine to please the wishes of his father.
 He rarely practiced medicine professionally despite having the credentials for it.
 He eventually settled down in Rianxo, where he joined the political movement Acción Gallega ("Galician Action").
 As a caricaturist, Rodríguez Castelao focussed on the everyday in a humorous way, although after experiencing the Spanish Civil War, he turned to using his art to denounce the cruelties of Fascism in a collection of paintings.
 His paintings would also depict casual moments of Galician life and culture.

 In 1916, he moved to Pontevedra, where he joined the Irmandades da Fala ("Brotherhoods of the Language").
 Rodríguez Castelao developed an emotional attachment with Pontevedra and frequently claimed he wanted to be considered a native of that city; he even expressed a will to be buried there and not back in his original Rianxo or elsewhere.
+The city of Pontevedra was his last place of residence in Galicia.
 Also in 1916, he participated in the Asembleia Nazonalista de Lugo ("Nationalist Assembly of Lugo"), signing a declaration for the history of Galician nationalism.

+In exile, Castelao reminisced about his beloved Pontevedra as follows:

 In 1920, he starts publishing the magazine Nós, together with Vicente Risco and Otero Pedrayo.
 That same year he travelled through France, the Netherlands and Germany.
 In 1922, he wrote the novel Un ollo de vidro and in 1924 he joined the Seminário de Estudos Galegos ("Seminar of Galician Studies") and founded the Pontevedra Polyphonic Choir; as he was an amateur musician).
 Two years, in 1926, he published Cousas.
 He travelled to Brittany in 1928 to study calvaries and publish As cruces de pedra na Bretaña.
 That is also the year when his only son dies at the age of 14.